Achieve Academy of Philadelphia

 Barley (our black Lab) has been with Sierra since 2015.
 He works primarily with the DIS (Direct Instructional Services) team and specializes in self-regulation, following directions, and being safe in the community.
 He is one of our most popular staff members and can often be seen surrounded by children and staff.
 He enjoys many treats, snuggling, and naps.

-To create a challenging, academically rigorous, and safe environment for all students, we utilize the School District of Philadelphia’s curriculum and the instructional strategies of Jobs for the Future (JFF).
+To create a challenging, academically rigorous, and safe environment for all students we utilize the Common Core State Standards curriculum and the common instructional framework.

 Additionally, Achieve Academy of Philadelphia offers both cosmetology and barbering programs for students interested in careers as licensed cosmetologists and barbers.